0delay/BasewarsConfig/README.md

 #### Console commands

-- *The most common commands can be accessed by pressing 'C' to open the quickmenu.*
-- *All other settings are also available in the spawnmenu in the settings tab.*

-> Many game settings can be changed during runtime using the gmod ConVar (cvar) system.
+- The game settings can be changed during runtime using the gmod ConVar (cvar) system.
+- These cvars can be changed using console or the bw settings menu inside the spawnmenu

-##### Players
+##### Player cvars

 - *Player cvars to change basic stuff*